-This intro to Baja California camping goes over everything you need to know before camping in Baja, Mexico, including essential border crossing info, what to pack, and the best campground and RV parks in Baja.
+This intro to Baja California camping goes over everything you need to know before camping in Baja, Mexico, including essential border crossing info, what to pack, and the best campgrounds and RV parks in Baja.

 - What is Baja?